-As we further increase Er (and De), although the span-wise length scale of the banded structure does not exhibit a dependence on Er, the amplitude of the modulation in $\phi$ decreases until, at $Er \approx 12000$ ( $De \approx 12$ ), the director at each material point in the domain lies within the shear plane.
+As we further increase Er (and De), although the spanwise length scale of the banded structure does not exhibit a dependence on Er, the amplitude of the modulation in $\phi$ decreases until, at Er $\approx$ 12000(De $\approx$ 12), the director at each material point in the domain lies within the shear plane.
 Henceforth, we refer to this transition as the "shear-aligning" transition.
-In Fig. 17, we show an example of the secondary flow for Er = 12500 (De = 12.5) at $\tau = 35$ strain units, where the maximum secondary velocity magnitude is 0.002, and the evolution of the director components and order parameter at (y, z) = (1.00, 0.50), an arbitrarily chosen point within the domain.
+In Fig. 16, we show an example of the secondary flow for Er=12500 (De=12.5) at $\tau$ =35 strain units, where the maximum secondary velocity magnitude is 0.002, and the evolution of the director components and order parameter at (y,z) = (1.00, 0.50), an arbitrarily chosen point within the domain.
 We should note that the unapproximated Doi theory exhibits flow-aligning, where the director assumes a steady-state orientation along the flow axis, for De of this magnitude.
-As is highlighted by the dynamics of the the director and order parameter in Fig. 17 (b), the Bingham approximation simply predicts wagging, where where the director oscillates about a fixed angle, with an amplitude that decreases monotonically with increasing De.
-This deficiency in the closure approximation used in our calculations does not, however, limit the model's ability to capture the shear-aligning transition observed experimentally.
+As is highlighted by the dynamics of the director and order parameter in Fig. 16(b), the Bingham closure approximation simply predicts wagging, where the director oscillates about a fixed angle, with an amplitude that decreases monotonically with increasing De.
+This deficiency in the closure approximation used in our calculations does not, however, limit the model's ability to capture the shear-aligning transition observed experimentally by Larson and Mead.